-I’m Colin — junior at Tulane, studying business in New Orleans.
+I’m Colin, a junior at Tulane studying business in New Orleans.

 I started this site because most personal finance content is either written for 40-year-olds or treats college students like they can’t handle a real explanation.
 Neither is useful when you’re trying to figure out your first credit card or whether a Roth IRA is actually worth opening at 20.

 I’m a business student, not a financial advisor.
-Nothing on this site is professional advice — it’s one college student sharing what he’s learned, what he’s read, and what’s actually worked (or not) for someone in our situation.
+Nothing on this site is professional advice.
+It’s one college student sharing what he’s learned, what he’s read, and what’s actually worked for someone in our situation.

 What I cover: